slbailey/Retrovue/docs/domain/ContentPolicyRule.md

 - Rule evaluation engine will need access to asset catalog and metadata
 - Rule language/format must support complex criteria combinations
 - Performance considerations for rule evaluation against large asset catalogs
-- Integration with SchedulePlanBlockAssignment and VirtualAsset systems
+- Integration with Programs in Patterns and VirtualAsset systems
 - Validation to ensure rules can be evaluated and produce valid results

 ## Out of Scope (MVP)